Epic Clinical Content Builder Training – Basic CLN110 (Jan 1 - Jun 30, 2021)

 *Two 15-minute breaks will be taken each day, along with scheduled lunch breaks.

 This course will be held via Live Webcast.

 Sara Stevenson, Trainer, Epic

-Tracy Mrochek, MPA, RN, Continuing Education Program Coordinator, University of Wisconsin-Madison School of Nursing
+Tracy Mrochek, MPA, RN, Program Coordinator, University of Wisconsin–Madison School of Nursing

 Policy on Disclosure

-It is the policy of the University of Wisconsin-Madison ICEP that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests* in order to allow CE staff to identify and resolve any potential conflicts of interest.
-Faculty must also disclose any planned discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-For this educational activity all conflicts of interests have been resolved and the following individuals indicated that they do not have any relevant financial relationships to disclose:
+It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) that the faculty, authors, planners, and other persons who may influence content of this continuing education (CE) activity disclose all relevant financial relationships with commercial interests* in order to allow CE staff to identify and resolve any potential conflicts of interest.
+Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation.
+For this educational activity all conflicts of interest have been resolved and detailed disclosures are listed below:

 Credit Designation Statements

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 19.5 ANCC and Iowa Board of Nursing accepts ANCC contact hours for nursing continuing education requirements.
+The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 19.5 ANCC contact hours.
+Iowa Board of Nursing accepts ANCC contact hours for nursing continuing education requirements.